ipfabric/docs/README.md

 - Consider using [snippets](snippets) for content repeated / copy-pasted through multiple pages.

-Take a look at e.g.
+Look at e.g.:

 - <https://github.com/errata-ai/vale-boilerplate/tree/master/styles/Microsoft>
 - <https://grafana.com/docs/writers-toolkit/writing-guide/markdown-guide/>

 ### CI/CD

-We use [vale](https://github.com/errata-ai/vale) to help you keep consistent documentation style.
-It keeps an eye on your choice of words, tenses, sentence complexity and much more.
+We are using [Vale](https://github.com/errata-ai/vale) to help you keep a consistent documentation style.
+It keeps an eye on your choice of words, tenses, sentence complexity, and much more.
 It is run as a part of the CI/CD pipeline.

-Failure is not a fatal error at the moment, but please look into CI/CD logs during MR to avoid adding new problems.
+A failure is not a fatal error at the moment, but please look into CI/CD logs during MR to avoid adding new problems.

 We also build the documentation during CI/CD which means that internal links are being validated.

-### General recommendations
+### General Recommendations

-There are some great resource on how to write a good documentation out on Interwebs.
+There are some great resources on how to write a good documentation out on Interwebs.
 Good starting points:

 - [Google's Technical Documentation Style Guide](https://developers.google.com/style)
 - [Google's Technical Writing Course](https://developers.google.com/tech-writing)

-### Repository layout
+### Repository Layout

 All the documents live under the `docs` directory.
 Directories are used to create sections.
 Please pay attention to naming.
 We have opted for automated